2013 Moore tornado: South Oklahoma City

+Moore

-The tornado continued generally northeast at EF4 strength, completely debarking trees and leveling entire neighborhoods.
+The tornado continued generally northeast at EF4 strength, completely debarking trees and leveling entire neighborhoods as it moved into the western city limits of Moore.
 Many homes were flattened in neighborhoods to the east of South Santa Fe Avenue.
-One anchor-bolted home that was reduced to a bare slab in this area was initially rated EF5, but was later downgraded to EF4 as closer inspection of the foundation revealed that the anchor bolts were missing their nuts and washers.
-The tornado then destroyed Plaza Towers Elementary School at EF4 intensity, where seven children were killed when a cinder block wall collapsed on top of them.
-More than a dozen homes in a subdivision just to the south of Plaza Towers Elementary were swept cleanly away, though they were revealed to have been nailed rather than bolted to their foundations, and damage to this subdivision was subsequently rated EF4, though the tornado was likely extremely violent as lawns in this area were completely scoured down to bare soil.
-Entire blocks of homes were flattened, trees were completely debarked and denuded, vehicles were thrown and mangled, and the ground was severely scoured in other residential areas nearby, with the damage also rated EF4 in these areas.
+The tornado was initially rated EF5 in this area as only the bare slab of an anchor-bolted home remained.
+However, it was later downgraded to an EF4 as an inspection revealed the home's anchor bolts were missing their nuts and washers.
+The tornado then destroyed Plaza Towers Elementary School at EF4 intensity where seven children were killed when a cinder block wall collapsed on top of them.
+More than a dozen homes in a subdivision just to the south of Plaza Towers Elementary were completely swept away, all revealed to have been nailed rather than bolted to their foundations.
+Damage to this subdivision was subsequently rated EF4, though the tornado was likely violent as lawns were completely scoured down to bare soil.
+Entire blocks of homes were flattened, trees were completely debarked and denuded, vehicles were thrown and mangled, and the ground was severely scoured in other residential areas nearby.
+The damage also earned an EF4 rating in these areas.
 Most of the fatalities from the tornado occurred in the Plaza Towers neighborhood of Moore.
 In one of these houses (a block away from Plaza Towers Elementary), a woman was killed as she tried to seek shelter in a closet.